iprowriter/bikex/README.md

 `npm  start`

 Note:  Both backend and frontend must be running at the same time on different servers.
-An alternative to Step 3 and 4 is to run `npm run dev` on the root folder to start both frontend and backend up at the same time.
+An alternative to Step 3 and 4 is to run `npm run dev` on the root folder (Bikex) to start both frontend and backend up at the same time.

 # Step 5: Visit Your Browser
 If all works well, the project will start on [http://localhost:3000] (give it time)